 We are all familiar with the idea that prices will adjust to the "equilibrium," market-clearing level.
-We teach this in every economics textbook, yet we spend very little time talking about exactly why or how this happens.
+We teach this in every economics textbook, yet we spend very little time talking about why or how this happens.
 In fact, we rarely consider the question of who sets prices in actual market.

-In the classroom neoclassical perfect-competition model, when we bother to consider the question at all, we assume that price setting is done by a hypothetical "Walrasian auctioneer."
+In the neoclassical perfect-competition model, price setting is assumed to be done by a hypothetical "Walrasian auctioneer."
 The auctioneer solicits demand and supply information a priori from all market participants.
 She then calculates the equilibrium price and calls it out to all traders.
-All exchanges then occur at the market-clearing equilibrium price.
+All exchanges then occur at the marketclearing equilibrium price.
 The Walrasian auctioneer does not charge for her services.
 She incurs no cost in finding out how much every prospective buyer or seller is willing to trade at each possible price.
-Moreover, she performs her services immediately and continuously.
+Moreover, her services are performed immediately and continuously.
 Any time that a change in demand or supply occurs, she knows immediately and she immediately informs all traders.
 Truly a superhuman creature this auctioneer must be!
-Econ 201 as a superhero adventure!

 But of course there is no Walrasian auctioneer in actual markets for goods and services.
 Price setting is performed by mere mortals who could only at great cost (if at all) acquire the knowledge we attribute to the auctioneer.
 The identity of the price setter varies from market to market.
 In some markets, brokers or dealers facilitate trade and set prices.
-Although they do many of the same things as a Walrasian auctioneer, they incur costs in doing them and therefore charge fees for their services.
+Although they do many of the same things as a Walrasian auctioneers, they incur costs in doing them and therefore charge fees for their services.
 These fees are often implicitly collected as the spread between the prices at which the dealer sells and buys: the "bid-ask spread" or the dealer's markup.